influxdata/telegraf/plugins/aggregators/quantile/README.md

   - maximum_response_ms_050 (float64)
   - maximum_response_ms_075 (float64)

-As you can see `status` and `ok` are dropped due to their type.
-Furthermore, the number of resulting fields scales with the number of `quantiles` specified.
+The `status` and `ok` fields are dropped because they are not numeric.
+Note that the number of resulting fields scales with the number of `quantiles` specified.

 ### Tags